serolrom/Sergio/README.md

 My name is Sergio Oliva.
 In the world of aviation and simulation I use Glide Brick as my nickname.

+... and I'm currently after my ULM license.

+Hobbies
+- Guitar (I have one electric and one acoustic guitar, but my skills got rusty long ago)
+- Photography
+- Cockpit gaming (meaning that, besides flight simulation, I also play other games, but most if not all of them involve some kind of driving, piloting, sailing or whatever vehicle that can be virtually handled)

 You can use the [editor on GitHub](https://github.com/serolrom/website/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.